 From The News Tribune:

-From the Housing Authority of the City of Los Angeles' press release:
+From the Housing Authority of the County of San Bernardino's (HACSB) press release: